 This file contains the comments section.
 It outputs the comment form and individual comments.
 This file is called by adding comments_template() on templates that usually display single posts or pages.

 This file contains your theme’s custom functionality.
 This is where you add various functions like registering menus, registering dynamic sidebars and enqueuing styles and scripts.

 The first step in creating a WordPress theme is to design how the planned theme will look like.
 Since were going to create a simple theme for our first try, we should plan a simple design with a fixed layout.
 You can add responsive properties later on and easily too if your layout is simple enough.

 A blogging style theme with a single sidebar to the right is a good start.

 Header | Menu | Content | Sidebar | Footer

-Lets continue with the contents of the index.php.
+Lets continue with the contents of the header.php.
 The first code to go in: